falling-stars/treechartjs/README.md

 ![image](https://i.loli.net/2020/10/23/kV2IuimL1jG8rX7.gif)

-#### distanceX
+### distanceX
 Type: `Number`
 Default: `40`

-The horizontal distance between two nodes, this value cannot be less than 40
+The horizontal distance between two nodes, this value cannot be less than `40`

-#### distanceY
+### distanceY
 Type: `Number`
 Default: `40`

-The vertical distance between two nodes, this value cannot be less than 40
+The vertical distance between two nodes, this value cannot be less than `40`

-#### allowFold
+### allowFold
 Type: `Boolean`
 Default: `false`

 Whether child nodes can be collapsed, if set to `true`, they can be expanded and collapsed by clicking or using API

-#### foldNodeKeys
+### foldNodeKeys
 Type: `Array`
 Default: `[]`

 Nodes that need to be collapsed in the initial state, if there is a corresponding node in the passed `key`, the child nodes of the node will be collapsed

-#### draggable
+### draggable
 Type: `Boolean`
 Default: `false`

 Set to `true` to enable node dragging function

-#### dragScroll
+### dragScroll
 Type: `Boolean`
 Default: `false`

 After set to `true`, you can drag non-node areas to trigger interface scrolling:
 ![image](https://i.loli.net/2020/10/23/BAYascS3EQZ9CVW.gif)

-#### autoScrollTriggerDistance
+### autoScrollTriggerDistance
 Type: `Number`
 Default: `50`

 If the dragging node is close to the boundary and there are remaining nodes that are not displayed, automatic scrolling will be triggered.
-By default, the distance between the dragging node and the boundary will be triggered if the distance is less than `50px`.
-This can be changed by setting `autoScrollTriggerDistance` Critical value, this value must be greater than `0`
+By default, if the distance between the dragging node and the boundary is less than `50px`, scrolling will be triggered.
+This critical value can be changed by setting `autoScrollTriggerDistance`, this value must be greater than `0`

-#### line
+### line
 Type: `Object`
 Default: `{ type: 'bezier', smooth: 50 }`